Changelog

 · Lots of general fixes, code improvements and revisions.

-What’s new in Nexus Root Toolkit 1.6.2: December 29th, 2012
+Nexus Root Toolkit 1.6.2: December 29th, 2012

 · Revised the update system to be more streamlined and consolidated.